ss00831/milestone3/README.md

 - Add recipe: Create a new recipe.
 - Edit recipe: Change and Update a recipe.
 - Delete recipe
-- Send Message : Use EmailJS API.
+- Send Message: Use EmailJS API.

 ### Features Left to Implement
-- Login function: At the moment, this project has not the login function, therefore I have made the recipe deletion password instead.
+- Login function: At the moment, this project has not the login function; therefore I have made the recipe deletion password instead.

 ## Information Architecture